kcakar/Study-Redux/README.md

     Immutability allows you to have State Snapshots, Undo changes, reload from URL in a single page app and time travel.

+## What you need
+* You need a default state
+* You need a reducer.
+It will update the state.
+It takes two variables.
+State and action.
+* You need a store.
+A store is where the state is saved.
+You pass the reducer to it.

+## Store interactions
+You can access the store to get the state or set the state.
+1. Create a store with your default state.
+2. Create your subscriptions and subscribe them using .subscribe.
+3. Dispact actions to change the state.

+**Note:**
+When you create a store, all reducers are called once.

+**IMPORTANT**
+**NEVER** modify state directly.
+You have to make immutable updates.
+Always use Object.assign({},state,{propertyName:propertyValue}).
+This is to make sure we have access to the history.

+* **Subscribe** (function)
+Subscribe function is used to changes in the store.
+You can get the current state using **store.getState()** method.
+The passed function will be called whenever a change happens in the state.

+* **Dispatch** ({type:"ACTION_NAME",payload:{})
+You can set the state only through actions.
+And you do that through dispatch method.
+Dispact method has an object as a parameter and this object has the type and the payload in it.

+* **Reducer** (state = defaultState, action)
+Whenever an action is dispatched, all reducers get called.
+You basically check the type of action and if it is your type, you change the state.
+If not you return the state without modifiying it.